School Rules and Regulations

 The school rules have been established in partnership with the community over a long period of time.
 They reflect the school community’s expectations in terms of acceptable standards of behaviour, dress and personal presentation in the widest sense.
-Students as representatives of the School are expected to follow the school rules at all times when on the school grounds, representing the school, attending a school activity or when clearly associated with the school i.e. when wearing school uniform.
+Students as representatives of the School are expected to follow the school rules at all times when on the school grounds, representing the school, attending a school activity or when clearly associated with the school, i.e. when wearing school uniform.

 Students have the responsibility:

 - To attend school regularly

-- To respect the right of others to learn
+- To respect the rights of others to learn

 - To respect their peers and teachers regardless of ethnicity, religion or gender